 - IMPORTANT: Make sure you let the cooked lasagna sit for at least an hour after it's cooked, or it will have too much moisture and be very soupy.

-The vegetables give off lots of moisture as they cook, which can make the lasagna watery.
+The vegetables give off lots of moisture as they cook, making the lasagna watery.

 To avoid this issue, make sure you let the cooked pasta sit to reabsorb the water before cutting into and serving it.
 60 minutes should do the trick.